 3. The Kids

 In South Korea, children waiting to be adopted internationally have been legally relinquished by the birth parent(s).
-They are generally 6 to 12 months of age at the time of the match, up to an average of about 2 years old at the time of placement.
-Families hoping to adopt from S. Korea should be open to children with mild to moderate special needs.
-Often, medical conditions have already been resolved when a referral is made.
+They are generally between 2 and 3 years old at the time of placement.
+Families hoping to adopt from South Korea should be open to children with mild to moderate special needs.
+Often, medical conditions have already been resolved by the time a referral is made.
 Older children or sibling groups are rarely available for placement.
 Adopting more than one child at a time is not allowed.
 The children are of East Asian ethnicity.

-Families are prohibited from specifying gender, and more girls than boys are adopted domestically in Korea.
-Therefore, it is more likely that US families receive referrals for boys.
-Some agencies allow parents who are part of the Korean Heritage Program or families adopting a Waiting Child (those available with special needs) to request a gender.
+Families are prohibited from specifying gender and must be open to parenting boys.
+This is because more girls than boys are adopted domestically in Korea.
+Some agencies may allow parents who are part of the Korean Heritage Program or families adopting a Waiting Child (those available with special needs) to request a gender.

 4. The Process

-Once you have applied, work with the agency to start the home study process.
-If your placing agency is not licensed in your state, they can direct you to a Hague-accredited home study agency to create the compliant home study report.
+Work with your agency to start the home study process once you have applied to your chosen agency.
+(If your placing agency is not licensed in your state, they can direct you to a Hague-accredited home study agency to create the compliant home study report.)

 Once the home study report is complete, your primary/placing agency will guide you through the steps to gain approval from USCIS.
-From that point, a referral will be issued by the child welfare agency (typically in about six months).
+From that point, the central adoption authority, the National Center for the Rights of the Child (NCRC), issues a referral.
+These typically occur within about 6 months.
 Parents have two weeks to review and accept or decline the referral.
-Please note referrals cannot be declined due to gender.
+Please note that referrals cannot be declined due to gender.
 It is wise to seek an experienced review of the referral information regarding the child’s special needs at that time.

-The referrals usually contain detailed information on the birth family’s medical history, background information, and prenatal history.
-There is also excellent medical care for the child once in state care.
+The referrals usually include detailed information on the birth family’s medical history, background, and prenatal history.
+There is also excellent medical care for the child once the child is in state care.
 After you accept a referral, you can receive periodic photos and progress reports on the child.
 Additional information and medical testing are readily available upon request.

-Once you accept the referral, your agency will guide you through the remaining paperwork, including the Acceptance Dossier application to the Korean government and travel approvals.
+Once you accept the referral, your agency will guide you through the remaining paperwork, including the Acceptance Dossier application to the central adoption authority, the NCRC, and travel approvals.

 5. The Travel

 Adoption from South Korea requires two trips, for approximately one week each.
-Both parents must travel on the first trip, but only one must make the second trip.
+Both parents must travel on the first trip, but only one must travel on the second.
 On the first trip (usually 8-11 months after completing your Acceptance Dossier), you will meet your child and appear in court.

 6. The Program